-5201 Great America Parkway Santa Clara, CA 95054 (408) 982-2595
+5201 Great America Parkway Santa Clara, California 95054 (408) 982-2595

-Executive MBA classes meet at the Silicon Valley Center at Techmart.
+Executive MBA classes meet at the Network Meeting Center at Techmart.
 The center is conveniently located in Santa Clara on Great America Parkway, between Highways 101 and 237.
-The Westin Hotel and Santa Clara Convention Center are right next door, and the San Jose International Airport is only ten minutes away.
-Ample parking is available.
+The Westin Hotel and Santa Clara Convention Center are right next door, and the San Jose International Airport is only 10 minutes away.
+Ample complimentary parking is available.